gsoft-inc/wl-web-configs/docs/webpack/configure-build.md

 ## 6. Set environment variables

 To deal with environment variables, the [webpack](https://webpack.js.org/) documentation suggests using the [--env option](https://webpack.js.org/guides/environment-variables/) from its CLI.
-While that would work, by using webpack `--env` CLI option, the environment variables would only be made available to the webpack configuration files (.e.g. `webpack.config.js`) rather than any [Node.js](https://nodejs.org/en) files.
+While that would work, by using webpack `--env` CLI option, the environment variables would only be made available to the webpack configuration files (.e.g. `webpack.build.js`) rather than any [Node.js](https://nodejs.org/en) files.
 Therefore we **do not recommend** using webpack `--env` CLI option.

 ### cross-env

 We recommend instead to define environment variables using [cross-env](https://github.com/kentcdodds/cross-env).
-With `cross-env`, the environment variables will be made available to any [Node.js](https://nodejs.org/en) files that are executed by the script process (`build` in the example below :point_down:):
+With `cross-env`, the environment variables will be made available to any [Node.js](https://nodejs.org/en) files that are executed by the script process (`dev` in the example below :point_down:):

 ```json package.json
 {